vivsarraf/Milwaukee-Property-Price-Predictor-Dashboard/README.md

 |   └── templates
 |           └──  index.html                                         # Html template for rendering user dashboard with form, table, and maps
 |   ├── App.py                                                      # Flask app to create connections to the MongoDB collection and host the server
-|   └── Data Cleaning and MongoDB Import                            # Jupyter ntoebook file used for importing data and cleaning before MongoDB creation
+|   └── Data Cleaning and MongoDB Import                            # Jupyter notebook file used for importing data and cleaning before MongoDB creation
 ├── Images
 |   ├── Architecture diagram                                        # PNG image about project architecture
 |   ├── coefficient - p value                                       # Feature correlation table summarizing how sale price changes for each input feature and their significance